-Given this, there are 3 common approaches marketers take to measuring their ecommerce funnel:
+Given this, there are three common approaches marketers take to measuring their ecommerce funnel:

 In this model, marketers assign KPIs for each stage of the funnel.
 Their marketing efforts are judged by how well they move these key metrics.
-An example of KPI-based eCommerce funnel measurement-based could look like:
+An example of KPI-based measurement could look like:

 In this model, total revenue is used as the “overall” KPI for marketing, since all other KPIs affect it.
 This is the simplest method, but it can be harder to track individual initiatives.

 In this model, individual campaigns are assigned a funnel stage, and marketers analyze them on campaign-specific metrics.

 For example, a certain number of advertising and email campaigns would be labeled “awareness.”
 For those campaigns, marketers would define the metrics they care about, and those may include reach, adds to cart, and revenue.
 Then they would label another set of advertising and email campaigns as “consideration,” and so on.

 In this model, it is much easier to track and compare individual marketing initiatives to each other.
 However, since each initiative can have its own set of metrics (for example, clicks on ads are different than clicks on an email), it can be more difficult to establish “north star” performance metrics for each stage of the funnel.

 In this model, marketers still set up campaigns by stage, but instead of measuring a series of different KPIs, they only measure one: contribution to revenue.
 Then they break down all their existing customers by their history with each channel and attribute different amounts of value to each touchpoint.

 For example, an ecommerce measurement tool might tell you the following about a customer’s journey through your sales funnel: